Kingman wrestling team helps out coach impacted by Andover Tornado

-ANDOVER, Kan (KSNW) – Rescue and recovery efforts have now turned into clean-up efforts as hundreds of people work to pick up what’s left of their homes and businesses.
+ANDOVER, Kan.
+(KSNW) – Rescue and recovery efforts have now turned into clean-up efforts in Andover as hundreds of people work to pick up what’s left of their homes and businesses.

 Since Saturday morning, the Kingman wrestling team, as well as some teachers and staff from Kingman, have dedicated their weekend to help out one of their own, coach Bobo Hall.
 Hall said this means everything to him.